 1. VRIK Player AvatarDiving into huge RPGs via VR increases the player immersion tenfold, but that is often ruined when you start to notice that your character is just two floating hands instead of an actual character.
 VRIK Player Avatar aims to fix that problem by rendering the entire player model into the game along with all of the necessary animations to make it look more natural overall.

 Fully configurable weapon holsters, hand gestures, drawing out weapons in real-time, compatibility with other mods, mod configuration menu, and displaying complex scenes in 1st or 3rd person are some of the features that come with the VRIK Player Avatar mod.

-If you are considering hopping out of Skyrim VR and diving back into the base game, consider checking out our guide on the best Skyrim mods.
+If you are considering hopping out of Virtual Reality and diving back into the base game, consider checking out our guide on the best Skyrim mods.
 As we have talked about followers several times in our guides, you can check out our guides on Serana and Skyrim Wives.
 Regarding armor and weapons, you can check out our guides on the best light armor and best one-handed weapons in Skyrim.

 - Skyrim: How To Get Nightingale Armor

 - Skyrim Raven Rock: Quests, Locations & How To Reach

 - Skyrim: Best Builds Of All Time